discourse/discourse-topic-voting/README.md

-## Discourse Feature Voting
+## Discourse Voting

 Adds the ability for voting on a topic within a specified category.
-Spec can be found on meta here: [https://meta.discourse.org/t/plugin-feature-voting-separated-from-likes/38772](https://meta.discourse.org/t/plugin-feature-voting-separated-from-likes/38772?u=joebuhlig)

-And the topic discussing the plugin itself can be found here: [https://meta.discourse.org/t/discourse-feature-voting/40121](https://meta.discourse.org/t/discourse-feature-voting/40121?u=joebuhlig)
+Topic discussing the plugin itself can be found here: [https://meta.discourse.org/t/discourse-voting/40121](https://meta.discourse.org/t/discourse-voting/40121?u=joebuhlig)